ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     delete_block
-      Delete the whole custom fields block from the profile.
+      Delete all custom fields from the profile.

+      This removes the entire custom fields section, not just individual fields.

+      Use :literal:`delete` to remove specific custom fields, or :literal:`delete\_block=true` to remove all custom fields at once.

       This option is only valid when :literal:`operation=update`\ ; it is ignored for all other values of operation, including :literal:`operation=create`.